An Algorithmic Approach to Reducing Gender Discrimination: Evidence from a Large-Scale Experiment on Tracking Decisions

 Randomization Unit

-The unit of randomization is the school system.
-Because some teachers reported teaching classes in multiple participating middle schools, we linked some schools to form school systems before randomizing, to avoid exposure to multiple treatments.
-The school systems were then randomized into a control group or one of three treatment groups, with 25% probability each.
+The unit of randomization is the school.
+When teachers report teaching in multiple participating middle school buildings, these buildings were treated as a single school to prevent exposure to multiple treatments.
+Schools were then randomly assigned to the control group or to one of three treatment groups, with equal probability (25% each).

 Was the treatment clustered?